ipfabric/docs/docs/IP_Fabric_API/Tutorials/simulate_unicast_path_lookup_using_python.md

 ## Code Snippet

-There are more examples in our Git, but we will test unicast path simulation with the following code snippet:
+We will test unicast path simulation with the following code snippet.
+There are more examples in our Git repository.

 ```py
 """